uCharl1e/amino-chat-raider/README.md

-# amino-chat-raider
+# uCharlie's Amino Chat Raider
-A simple spam bot for amino
+A simple spam bot for amino made in python.

+# how to use
+firstly install amino.py
+then simply run the script.py